MrTG1B/LabFlow/README.md

 # LabFlow

-LabFlow is a comprehensive lab management software for Degen Technologies Pvt.
+LabFlow is a comprehensive lab management software for Dgen Technologies Pvt.
 Ltd., designed to streamline research operations.

 ## Core Features